-Segment Strategy - defining core housing segments Urban Suburban Peripheral • Large key cities in • Suburban municipalities and • Villages and small towns metropolitan areas medium sized cities • Population < 50,000 • Population > 100,000 • Population 25,000 - 100,000 Young professionals • Age 20 - 40 • Household size 1 - 2 € 0m € 915m € 99m Current: 0% Current: 49% Current: 5% Families • Age 30 - 55 • Household size 3 - 5 € 170m € 245 € 97m Current: 9% Current: 13% Current: 5% Empty nesters and seniors • Age 55+ • Household size 1 - 2 € 72m € 267m € 21m Current: 4% Current: 14% Current: 1%
+Segment Strategy - defining core residential segments Urban Suburban • Large key cities in • Suburban municipalities and medium metropolitan areas sized cities • Population > 100,000 • Population 25,000 - 100,000 Young professionals • Age 20 - 40 • Household size 1 - 2 € 915m Current: 51% Families • Age 30 - 55 00 00 • Household size 3 - 5 € 146m €206m Current: 8% Current: 11% Empty nesters and seniors • Age 55+ • Household size 1 - 2 € 143m € 230m Current: 8% Current: 13%

 - Affordable housing: the focus of the Fund is to invest in the mid-priced rental segment.
-This segment is distinguished by rents between € 763 and € 1,250 per month.
+This segment is distinguished by rents up to € 1,350 per month.
 By doing so, the Fund builds a well-lettable portfolio and fulfils its social responsibility.
-The Fund has developed an impact investing strategy, focused on the addition of affordable dwellings to the portfolio. (for more information on the impact investment strategy please see the ESG policy). - Sustainability: sustainability has become an essential precondition of a core portfolio.
+The Fund has developed an impact investing strategy, focused on the addition of affordable dwellings to the portfolio.
+For more information on the impact investment strategy please see the ESG policy. - Sustainability: sustainability has become an essential precondition of a core portfolio.
 A sustainable portfolio ensures long-term value for both investors and tenants.
 Sustainable dwellings are attractive to tenants for many different reasons, such as lower energy costs and a healthier indoor climate.
 They are also attractive to investors, since a sustainable portfolio adds value over time and helps to mitigate risks.
 The Fund aims to achieve a carbon-neutral portfolio by 2045. - Dedicated organisation: the foundation on which the strategy is built is as important as the strategy itself.
 The exclusive residential vehicle of a.s.r. real estate has an in-house dedicated team solely focussing on this asset category.